Let's Ask America: Reruns

 Reruns of the show have aired on GSN in the past.

+International versions

 Cincinnati version

 A locally produced version of Let's Ask America for Cincinnati, Ohio, titled Let's Ask Cincinnati and hosted by Bob Goen, aired on Scripps's WCPO-TV in 2014.
 The format was the same as the regular version, with Cincinnati celebrities and personalities playing for local charities.

 Philippine version

 A short-lived version of Let's Ask America titled Let's Ask Pilipinas airs in the Philippines on TV5 and is hosted by Aga Muhlach in Seasons 1 and 2 followed by Ogie Alcasid in Season 3.
 The program is part of the network's Everyday All the Way weekday primetime block, and originally aired on the network from October 14, 2013, until March 28, 2014.
 However, the series was revived on July 7, 2014, until its cancellation on November 21, 2014, after three seasons.